 Learn more about our pet tonometry services below!

-Call us right away if you notice any of the following problems in either or both of your pet’s eyes: dilated (enlarged) pupils, clouding of the cornea (the normally clear outer layer of the eye), red or bloodshot eyes, one eye protruding or appearing larger than the other, squinting, or tearing.
-Because glaucoma is painful, your pet may react by rubbing or pawing at the eyes or rubbing his or her head against the floor or furniture more than normal.
+Call us right away if you notice any of the following problems in one or both of your pet’s eyes: dilated (enlarged) pupils, clouding of the cornea (the normally clear outer layer of the eye), red or bloodshot eyes, one eye protruding or appearing larger than the other, squinting, or tearing.
+Because glaucoma is painful, your pet may react by rubbing or pawing at the eyes or rubbing their head against the floor or furniture more than usual.

 Below are all of the veterinary services we offer at Heart Lake Veterinary Hospital.
 If you have any questions regarding our services, please feel free to call us.